siilisolutions/hedge/README.md

 ### Preparations and Required Software

 * Java JDK 8 - Boot runs on JVM
-* [CLJ-Boot](https://github.com/boot-clj/boot) - Required to build ClojureScript projects and use Hedge
+* [Boot-CLJ](https://github.com/boot-clj/boot) - Required to build ClojureScript projects and use Hedge
 * [Node.js](https://nodejs.org/en/download/) - Required for running unit tests
-* [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) - Can be used when creating Service Principal for Azure and managing Azure resources
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) - Can be used when creating Service Principal for Azure and managing Azure resources

 ### How Hedge Works